 Rosacea

-Rosacea is more common among 30- to 50-year-olds with fair skin.
-It's slightly more common in women than men, but tends to be more severe in men.
+Rosacea is more common among fair-skinned people ages 30 to 50 years.
+It's slightly more common in females rather than males.
 Even so, rosacea can develop at any age, even during childhood.

 Symptoms of Rosacea